winniexie04/winniexie04/README.md

 💻 Skilled in Python, R, SQL, and Java | Building tools that turn data into stories

 #### 🌟 Featured Projects
-- **MEN-TAL** – Mental-health tracker web prototype built within a 24-hour hackathon, designed with men-friendly UX and wellness journaling features
-- **BigBack Journey** – JJava Swing app to log restaurant visits with ratings and reviews, supporting quick retrieval and custom filters
+- **BigBack Journey** – Java Swing app to log restaurant visits with ratings and reviews, supporting quick retrieval and custom filters

 #### 📫 Let’s Connect